smitp1402/Mobile-Application-Evoke/README.md

 # Mobile Application:Evoke

 # OBJECTIVE
-This application has made to increase curiosity towards learning in online education domain for 1 to 6th grade students.Sometime student not able to grasp and visualize topic by reading.what if student would able to see the topic related 3D model in real worold.Definitely this will become more interesting and easier to learn any topic.So by integreting augmented reality in application we have achieved this and as result student will experience topic related 3D model stuck in real world.
+This application has been made to increase curiosity towards learning in the online education domain for 1 to 6th-grade students.
+Sometimes students are not able to grasp and visualize topics by reading. what if a student would be able to see the topic related to 3D models in the real world.
+Definitely, this will become more interesting and easier to learn any topic.
+So by integrating augmented reality in an application, we have achieved this, and as a result, a student will experience topic-related 3D models stuck in the real world.

 # FLOW OF APPLICATION
-There is two panel one is student and another is teacher .Teacher and student will have to registered to access application.
+There are two panels one is a student and another is a teacher.
+Teacher and student will have to register to access the application.

 ## Registration Activity